-In the world of performance marketing, there are different ways to buy media (CPC and CPM, CPA, CPL, etc.) and it is essential to have clear ideas on the various types in order to better think about the planning criteria, optimizing the budgets to be allocated and measuring the ROI.
+In the world of performance marketing, there are different ways to buy media (CPC and CPM, CPA, CPL, etc.) and it is essential to have clear ideas on the various types of ads pricing in order to better think about the planning criteria, optimizing the budgets to be allocated and measuring the ROI.

 Today, advertising platforms, such as Facebook and Google, allow each advertiser to choose the way to buy advertising and “offer” their products, within the platform itself.

 The two main possibilities available are: CPC and CPM pricing.

 But which of these possibilities is more convenient to choose?
 What are the variables that can determine one choice rather than another?
 Are there alternatives to these opportunities?

 In this post, we will try to answer these questions and analyze the meaning of CPC and CPM pricing, the most used terminologies for the purchase of a media.